Suicidal behaviour

 - Hall staff consult with mental health professionals, with the student themselves and, where possible, with the student’s family, about what should happen next.

-- The student is encouraged to spend recovery time following a suicide attempt in a supportive environment away from the hall.
-This is generally with family.
-This respite break allows them to recover their emotional wellbeing and gives time for a longer term wellness plan to be developed.
+- Following a period of acute distress, a student is encouraged to spend recovery time in a supportive environment away from the hall.
+This is generally with family and/or non-peer supports.
+This respite break allows them to recover their emotional wellbeing and gives time for a longer-term wellness plan to be developed.

-It is not appropriate to expect fellow residents or halls staff to watch over students who have attempted suicide or to provide the care the recovering student needs.
+- It is not appropriate for fellow residents or hall staff to watch over students who have attempted suicide or to provide the care the recovering student needs.

-- After a break, it would be very rare for a student not to be allowed back to the hall, provided an acceptable wellness plan was developed and all concerned thought it was realistic.
+- After a break from the hall, it would be very rare for a student not to be allowed back to the hall, provided an acceptable wellbeing plan was developed and all concerned thought it was realistic.

 The process and principles outlined above are followed in all cases involving suicide attempts in our halls of residence.